nguyenthuyt/whale_analysis/README.md

 ## Technologies

-The crypto arbitrage analysis leverages Python 3.8+ and utilizes the following project libraries and dependencies:
+The whale funds analysis leverages Python 3.8+ and utilizes the following project libraries and dependencies:
 * [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) - a single integrated development environment (IDE) that allows you to write and run Python programs and review the results in one place
 * [Pandas](https://pandas.pydata.org/) - a software library designed for open source data analysis and manipulation
 - [matplotlib](https://matplotlib.org/) - library for creating visualizations in Python